monash-human-power/MHP-website/src/markdown/index.md

       record of 94.6km/h.
 This year marks our largest recruitment to date, bringing our team up to 60 interdisciplinary students.
 We take pride in developing industry-ready graduates through our collaborative design and manufacturing process.
-We believe that HPV is an accessible and hands-on framework for learning STEM and use it to promote sustainability in schools.
+We believe that HPV provides a relevant and immersive framework for learning STEM and we use this framework to promote sustainability in schools.
     buttonText: See the bike
     image: ../images/our-mission.jpeg
     href: /bike